-Alternatively, DMSB approved front forks from IDM series partners may be installed.
-DMSB approved fork bridges from IDM series partners may be installed but they must be installed in conjunction with the original offset of the concerned motorcycle.
+Alternatively, front forks from IDM series partners included in the IDM Eliginle Parts List may be installed.
+Fork bridges from IDM series partners may be installed but they must be installed in conjunction with the original offset of the concerned motorcycle (except for Consession Parts).
+Specifications and deviations are included in the IDM Eligible Parts List.